Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 The reallocation only succeeds if it:
 1. Conserves rights (the specified `amounts` have the same total value as the current total amount)
 2. Is 'offer-safe' for all parties involved.

-Offer safety is checked at the staging step.
+The reallocation is partial, only applying to the `seats` in the argument array.
+By induction, if rights conservation and offer safety hold before, they hold after a safe reallocation.

+This is true even though we only re-validate for `seats` whose allocations change.
+A reallocation can only effect offer safety for those `seats`, and since rights are conserved for the change, overall rights are unchanged.

 `reallocate()` throws this error:
 - `reallocating must be done over two or more seats`